A Quaker Spirituality

 To speak of transcendence is to speak of the creative and ordering source of reality.
 It is to name the depth behind changing appearances.
 Everything changes, yet change is not chaos.
 There is pattern, intelligibility, movement, relationship, beauty, and form.
 Beneath the passing surface of things, there is an enduring structure that makes truth possible.

 Meaning is found within this same order.
-We do not invent meaning from nothing.
-We discover it by participating in reality with attention and integrity.
 Meaning appears when the self comes into right relationship with truth, beauty, love, nature, community, and the creative source that holds all things together.

 Transcendence, then, is not elsewhere.
 It is the depth of here.
 It is the more within the real.
 It is the enduring source and pattern behind the changing world.
 To awaken to this is to live with purpose, harmony, and reverence.